phuais/multilandr/README.md

 landscapes with different metric values.
 This can be useful to select those landscapes that would be evaluated in a more bounded experimental design that could comprises, for instance, field sampling of sites.
-Explore these functions in the help pages.
+Explore these functions and examples in the help pages.

 ## Citation